MythiliPalanisamy/Analysation_and_Model_Building/README.md

 * xgboostReg
 * RandomForestReg

-We get the above output for 10,000 scrapped and analysed data of immoweb.
+--> The output is for 10,000 scrapped and analysed data from immoweb.
-This helps to predict 'price' for new data
+--> This helps to predict 'price' for new data.

+# Completion:
+* Name - Mythili Palanisamy
+* Repository - analysing and regression
+* Type of Challenge - Consolidation
+* Duration - 4.5 days
+* Submission - 20/07/2023 4:30 PM
+* Team challenge - solo